MAHDTech/nix-config/nixos/system/config/storage/linstor/README.md

   --place-count 3 \
   --diskless-on-remaining true

+# Create a resource group named 'iso' with 2-way replication
+# This means each volume will be replicated to 2 nodes
+linstor resource-group create iso \
+  --storage-pool linstor \
+  --place-count 2 \
+  --diskless-on-remaining true

 # Verify the resource group was created
 linstor resource-group list

-# Create a volume group for the resource group
+# Create a volume group for the 'linstor' resource group
 linstor volume-group create linstor

+# Create a volume group for the 'iso' resource group
+linstor volume-group create iso

 # Verify the volume group
 linstor volume-group list linstor